Economic Update for July 16, 2018

 Highlights of news-making events of the past week, from the economy and profits to Europe and interest rates.

-The yield on the 10-year U.S. Treasury note rose.
+- The yield on the 10-year U.S. Treasury note traded in a narrow range.